OmerCoding/exercise_2/readme.md

-The second exercise solutions of the machine learning course from stanford.
+My solutions to the second exercise  of the machine learning course from stanford.